What is NetLogger?

 Yes.
 This can be accomplished in a couple of different ways.
 On an Intel based machine, you can install Windows as a virtual machine and run Netlogger within the virtual machine environment.
 Parallels, VirtalBox, and VMWare all provide this capability.

-NetLogger can also be run under Wine, or by 'porting' it using Wine Bottler or Wineskin.
+NetLogger can also be run on Linux under Wine, or on OSX by 'porting' it using Wine Bottler or Wineskin.